June 16 – 18, 2023

 Experience 850 hp Trans Am cars, classic Corvettes, Alfas, Porsches, Historic F.1 and Indy cars racing on this legendary track.
 Indianapolis SpeedTour provides the opportunity to get up close to celebrated drivers, legendary race cars and much more.
 The SpeedTour is an event for the whole family so join us for the full weekend; one day won’t be enough!
-Indianapolis SpeedTour will feature racers and cars from Trans Am, Sportscar Vintage Racing (SVRA), International GT (IGT), and the wildly popular new VROC races.
+Indianapolis SpeedTour will feature racers and cars from Trans Am, Sportscar Vintage Racing (SVRA), and more.

 Trans Am Series